Is net metering going away in New York?

-These NYC solar tax credits and rebates can cover up to 70% or more of the gross cost of most residential solar projects, which is a major advantage of installing solar.
+These NYC solar tax credits and rebates can cover 75% or more of the gross cost of most residential solar projects, which is a major advantage of installing solar.
 We’ve broken them down for you here.

 One of the best NY solar incentives to take advantage of is the New York State Solar Income Tax Credit.
 This credit, also known as the NYS Solar Energy System Equipment Credit, allows NYS homeowners to claim 25% of their solar system costs – up to $5,000 – as a credit on their state income taxes.